jgiacomini/Tiny.RestClient/README.md

 client.Settings.Listeners.AddDebug();
 ```

-You can also create you own listener by implementing IListerner.
+You can also create you own listener by implementing IListener.

 ```cs
 IListener myCustomListerner = ..